 - Moderate-to-Low-Risk Areas.
 These areas have a lower risk of flooding: between 0.2% and 1% for moderate-risk, and less than 0.2% for low-risk, in a given year.
-However, partly because they cover much more ground, they’re still responsible for more than 20% of all NFIP flood claims and they receive about one-third of all distributed disaster assistance for flooding, according to the NFIP.
+However, partly because they cover much more ground, they’re still responsible for a significant number of NFIP flood claims and receive substantial distributed disaster assistance for flooding.
 No one who lives, works, or owns property in these areas is required to carry flood insurance, though NFIP recommends that they do.
 On flood risk maps, moderate-to-low-risk areas are denoted by the letters “X” (shaded or unshaded), “B,” and “C.” Within this broad risk category, “B” denotes the highest risk, “X” denotes middling risk, and “C” denotes the lowest risk.

 - Undetermined-Risk Areas.
 These areas aren’t immune to flooding, but haven’t been formally evaluated for flood hazard.
 They’re marked with a “D” on flood risk maps.
 Though the NFIP doesn’t explicitly recommend or require flood insurance in these areas, it does insure properties within them.